NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: NuGrid codes

 In order for this post-processing approach to work the stellar evolution code has to include a large enough network to reproduce the energy generation in the same way the post-processing network would, which implies that for important reactions like $\nvi(\p,\gamma)\ofu$ and $\czw(\alpha,\gamma)\ose$ the same nuclear physics has to be adopted in both cases.
 The quality of the stellar evolution and post-processing network consistency is checked by comparing abundance profiles for key species from both cases, and shows in general good agreement (\fig{fig:se-mppnp-compare}).
 The \czw\ abundance agrees well both in the He-intershell and the H-burning ashes, indicating that both He-burning and H-burning are treated consistently between the stellar evolution and post-processing approaches.
 The \nvi\ abundance agrees for the two cases in the H-burning ashes.
 This reflects the consistent treatment of CNO burning in the stellar evolution and the post-processing, where \nvi\ is the most important isotope due to its small $\p$-capture cross section. \nvi\ does not contribute in significant ways to the energy generation in He-burning, and therefore the difference between \nvi\ in \MESA\ and \mppnp\ in this isotope in the He-burning layers (in the mass region $0.540 < m_\mathrm{r}/\msun < 0.567 $) reflects the more complete nuclear network (including n-capture reactions) in the post-processing simulation.
 The latter is the more realistic solution in that case.

 The advantages of the post-processing approach over a complete inline network include larger flexibility and shorter computing time.
+In particular, the higher scale of flexibility is due to the capability to adopt different nuclear reaction rates with no relevance for the energy economy of the stellar structure, without having to calculate again new stellar structures.
+This means that a large number of different sets of stellar yields can be made for different sets of nuclear reaction rates, but using the same stellar models.
 One of the reasons for the superior numerical behavior of the \MESA\ code during the advanced phases of stellar evolution is the simultaneous solution of the structure, network and mixing operators.
 It would be numerically too time consuming to perform such a joint operator solve for a full \spr\ network with up to 1000 isotopes.

-However, the implementation of a fully coupled solver in \MESA is a source of inconsistency with the post-processing approach, since \mppnp\ solves the mixing and nucleosynthesis in separate steps.
+However, the implementation of a fully coupled solver in \MESA\ is a source of inconsistency with the post-processing approach, since \mppnp\ solves the mixing and nucleosynthesis in separate steps.
 There is little that can be done about this, except monitor the difference (\fig{fig:se-mppnp-compare}) and, in case they get unacceptably large, force sub-time stepping in \mppnp.
 So far this was not necessary.

 Further, the post-process approach allows easy and rapid post-processing of the same stellar evolution track with modified input nuclear physics, provided the reactions are not important for energy generation.
 Realistic sensitivity studies can be performed in this way for many application.
 Finally, it was straight-forward to adopt a distributed parallelized computing model for the post-processing simulations (\sect{sub_ap:parallel}).